 The basic state pension is a Government-administered scheme, funded by national insurance (NI) contributions.

-But instead of a flat-rate payout like the new £159.55 a week, the old state pension is made up of two parts.
+But instead of a flat-rate payout like the new £168.60 a week state pension, the old state pension is made up of two parts.

 This is simply worked out by totting up the number of eligible NI years you have.

 These qualifying years are earned by working and paying NI contributions in a given year, if you're a carer, or if you're on certain benefits.

 The most basic state pension you can currently earn is £129.20 a week, a maximum level which rises every April by the biggest of the following:

 - Inflation in the previous September (using the Consumer Prices Index).